mcohen01/node-quickbooks/README.md

 <a name="reportVendorExpenses" />
 #### reportVendorExpenses(options, callback)

-Retrieves the VendorExpenses Report from Quickbooks
+Retrieves the VendorExpenses Report from QuickBooks

 __Arguments__